lucmans/digistring/readme.md

 ## Building
 Run `make` in the root directory of the project to build the binary.
 This creates the binary `digistring` in the root of the project.
-In case of failures, try running `make fresh`.
+In case of build failures after updating, try running `make fresh`.
+Run `make help` for more information on all build targets and make scripts.

 # Usage instructions